 Too few counselors and therapists are really taught about transference--in depth and “up close and personal.”
 And many professionals have learned to think of transference as a terrible thing.
-Without knowing transference though, both conceptually and experientially, a counselor cannot possibly help a client who is in transference, and cannot possibly have ideas about how to utilize the transference, however awkward, as a gift for healing.
+Without knowing transference both conceptually and experientially, a counselor cannot possibly help an individual who is in transference and cannot possibly have ideas about how to utilize the transference, however awkward, as a gift for healing.

 The deepest intention for this workshop is to help participants begin to see (or deepen their awareness of) transference as a treasure in disguise.
 Judith Barr will craft her talk for participants to leave this Web Conference with a feel for what it is like to be in transference and what it is like to work with people who are in transference.

-As time allows, this Web Conference is designed to help clinicians:
+This Web Conference is designed to help clinicians:

-1) Define transference;
+- Define transference;

-2) Identify the link between an early decision and transference;
+- Identify the link between an early decision and transference;

-3) Give at least one example of transference from the workshop and hopefully one example from the participant’s own experience;
+- Give at least one example of transference from the workshop and hopefully one example from the participant’s own experience;

-4) Name four descriptions of what it is like to be in transference;
+- Name four descriptions of what it is like to be in transference;

-5) Describe the connection between transference and trustworthiness,
+- Describe the connection between transference and trustworthiness,

-6) Name four different ways to utilize transference;
+- Name four different ways to utilize transference;

-7) Give an example of transference onto money;
+- Give an example of transference onto money;

-9) Describe the connection between an individual’s transference and the impact of transference on our world;
+- Describe the connection between an individual’s transference and the impact of transference on our world;

 - Identify how transference is a treasure in disguise.